bartobri/bitcoin-toolkit/README.md

 Download and Install
 --------------------
 The following instructions are for unix and linux systems.
-Windows 10 users can install this project from within the linux subsystem.

 Bitcoin Toolkit was built to be installed without any dependencies.
 However, there are speed and functionality advantages to having certain libraries installed.
 The following libraries are optional but recommended.